maintainable/framework/README.markdown

 Starting a New Application
 --------------------------

-You can use `php script/createapp appname` to generate an application directory in the current directory.
+You can use `./script/createapp appname` to generate an application directory in the current directory.
 Adjust the path to the createapp script to create the application in a different place.